abadd0n/seqan/manual/source/Tutorial/HowTo/UseCases/Lagan.rst

      Application

    Objective
-     Use the code template below (click **more...**) and implement a way to iterate through the parts not yet covered by the global seed set.
+     Extend the main function and implement a way to iterate through the parts not yet covered by the global seed set.
      We need to add these to the global seed set using the CHAOS chaining method.
      At the end we can create a global seed chain and an alignment.

-     .. container:: foldable

-        .. includefrags:: demos/tutorial/lagan/base_assignment.cpp
-            :fragment: main

    Hint
      .. container:: foldable